kharchenkolab/pagoda2/doc/pagoda2.walkthrough.md

     ## done.

 There are many alternative ways of proceeding with the downstream analysis.
 Below we’ll use the simplest, default scenario, where we first reduce the dataset dimensions by running PCA, and then move into k-nearest neighbor graph space for clustering and visualization calculations.
 First, the PCA reduction.
-Depending on the complexity of the dataset you are analysing you may want to adjust he nPcs parameter.
+Depending on the complexity of the dataset you are analysing you may want to adjust the nPcs parameter.

 ``` r
 r$calculatePcaReduction(nPcs=50, n.odgenes=3e3)